Performs Nathaniel Dett

 “My Cup Runneth Over offers a wonderful overview of R. Nathaniel Dett’s captivating solo piano compositions, magnificently performed Clipper Erickson.
 A hearty bravo is in order—may these works find their way onto more recital programs!”

 Erickson currently teaches at Westminster Conservatory in Princeton, and Temple University in Philadelphia.

 The Trenton Museum Society feels very fortunate to have Mr. Erickson perform selections from his recording of Dett’s piano oeuvre in the warm and inviting galleries of the Trenton City Museum.

-Tickets are available in advance for $25 by clicking on the link below, and at the door, if available, for $30.
+Tickets are available at the door, if available, for $30.

 For a preview of Nathaniel Dett’s music, click here.